Supported at every step – the team behind your fertility care

 What are the costs involved?

 Newlife IVF is committed to offering reasonable pricing, reflecting our belief that egg freezing should be accessible to all.
 While elective (non-medical) egg freezing isn’t covered by Medicare, egg freezing for medical reasons is.
 You can visit our fees page for a general overview of the costs involved.
-We recommend booking an appointment with one of our fertility specialists for personalised advice and a clearer understanding of the costs based on your specific circumstances.
+We recommend booking an appointment with one of our fertility specialists in Melbourne for personalised advice and a clearer understanding of the costs based on your specific circumstances.

 Your timeline, your choice